tina4stack/tina4-php/docs/tutorials/howdoi.md

 # How do I?

-This is a quick reference for doing things in the Tina4 environment which will hopefully make your journey easier.
+This is a guide for doing things in the Tina4 environment which will hopefully make your journey easier.

-If you come up with something cool that you want to add here, please contribute.
+## Create a basic landing page

 ## Connect to a database